How to Be Both: Reception

-Patrick Flanery of The Telegraph finds that "The pain of mourning and loss is seared into the lives of Smith’s two motherless heroines, but despite the novel’s refusal of consolation and the profound seriousness of the questions it explores, How to be Both brims with palpable joy, not only at language, literature, and art’s transformative power, but at the messy business of being human, of wanting to be more than one kind of person at once.
+Patrick Flanery of The Telegraph finds that "The pain of mourning and loss is seared into the lives of Smith's two motherless heroines, but despite the novel's refusal of consolation and the profound seriousness of the questions it explores, How to be Both brims with palpable joy, not only at language, literature, and art's transformative power, but at the messy business of being human, of wanting to be more than one kind of person at once.
 The possibilities unleashed by the desire to be neither one thing nor the other means that one may ever and always strive to be both.
 With great subtlety and inventiveness, Smith continues to expand the boundaries of the novel".

 Ron Charles of The Washington Post writes that "This gender-blending, genre-blurring story, bounces across centuries, tossing off profound reflections on art and grief, without getting tangled in its own postmodern wires.
-It’s the sort of death-defying storytelling acrobatics that don’t seem entirely possible — How did she get here from there? — but you’ve got to be willing to hang on...This sounds like a novel freighted with postmodern gimmicks, but Smith knows how to be both fantastically complex and incredibly touching."
+It's the sort of death-defying storytelling acrobatics that don't seem entirely possible — How did she get here from there? — but you've got to be willing to hang on...This sounds like a novel freighted with postmodern gimmicks, but Smith knows how to be both fantastically complex and incredibly touching."

+In 2024, the novel was listed at number 99 in The New York Times list of 100 Best Books of the 21st century.